 invokedGod Mode Stu: Deconstructed with Arturo, the previous Gappy Stu.
 His powers allow him to win any battle, but he doesn't exactly use his powers for good, or at least good in the eyes of others...

 Deconstructed in the full film.
 The whole reason the incident resolvers want to protect the balance is because if it tips in favor of an outsider, they could reign over Gensokyo and bend it to their will.
 However, the residents of Gensokyo have been aiding outsiders a little too much lately, and each outsider is tipping the balance closer and closer to the outsiders, regardless of how amoral they are.
 Yukari gaps in these morally skewed children in hopes of eventually fixing the balance by showing them the results of blindly aiding outsiders before judging their character.
 When the incident hits it peak, the balance is almost in Brolli's favor: he has half of Gensokyo murdering others for him and dying for him, but Brolli, being the only gappy with self-awareness, is horrified by this and won't take any of it.
 How Brolli responds will be detailed when the final episode is released.

 Going a step further, there are also some Japanese language jokes that may get lost on non-speakers, such as some of the puns ("Nearby Noodles") and conventions (most of the characters rarely say "no," but instead say, "not really").

-Played straight in the full movie when Brolli leaves Gensokyo through the Hakurei Border, only to find himself stranded in Japan, unable to understand Reimu since she's been speaking Japanese this whole time.
+Played straight Episode 15 when Brolli leaves Gensokyo through the Hakurei Border, only to find himself stranded in Japan, unable to understand Reimu since she's been speaking Japanese this whole time.